Zenoviia/SelfAssessment/Skills/JavaScript.md

   - `Function` 🖐 used
   - `Boolean` 🖐 used
   - `Number` 🖐 used
-  - `BigInt` 🖐 used
+  - `BigInt` 🎓 known
-  - `String`
+  - `String` 🖐 used
   - `Symbol` 🖐 used
-  - `Infinity`
+  - `Infinity` 🖐 used
-  - `NaN`
+  - `NaN` 🖐 used
   - `undefined` 🖐 used
   - `null` 🖐 used
   - `this` 🖐 used
   - `instanceof` 🖐 used
-  - `...spread` 👂 heard
+  - `...spread` 🖐 used
-  - `...rest` 👂 heard
+  - `...rest` 🖐 used
   - `typeof` 🖐 used
   - Destructuring 🖐 used
   - Generators 👂 heard
   - Iterators 🖐 used
   - Async generator 👂 heard
   - Async iterator 👂 heard
-  - Chaining 👂 heard
+  - Chaining 🖐 used
   - Optional chaining 👂 heard
-  - IIFE 👂 heard
+  - IIFE 🎓 known
-  - Async IIFE
+  - Async IIFE 👂 heard
-  - `global` 👂 heard
+  - `global` 🎓 known
   - `globalThis` 👂 heard
-  - `window` 👂 heard
+  - `window` 🖐 used
-  - Getters and setters
+  - Getters and setters 🖐 used
-  - `__proto__` 👂 heard
+  - `__proto__` 🖐 used
-  - `prototype` 👂 heard
+  - `prototype` 🖐 used
   - Equality operators 🖐 used
   - Logical operators 🖐 used
-  - Logical Assignment
+  - Logical Assignment 🖐 used
-  - Bitwise operators 👂 heard
+  - Bitwise operators 🖐 used
-  - Ternary operator 👂 heard
+  - Ternary operator 🖐 used
   - `void` 👂 heard
   - `yield` 👂 heard
-  - `await` 👂 heard
+  - `await` 🖐 used
   - Template literal 🖐 used
-  - Strict mode 👂 heard
+  - Strict mode 🖐 used
-  - Hoisting
+  - Hoisting 👂 heard
   - `delete` 🖐 used
-  - `in` 👂 heard
+  - `in` 🖐 used
-  - `super` 👂 heard
+  - `super` 🎓 known
-  - `eval`
+  - `eval` 👂 heard
-  - `static`
+  - `static` 🖐 used
-  - `Number.parseInt`
+  - `Number.parseInt` 🖐 used
-  - `Number.parseFloat`
+  - `Number.parseFloat` 🖐 used
-  - Property descriptors
+  - Property descriptors 🎓 known
-  - Sealing properties
+  - Sealing properties 🖐 used
-  - Freezing properties
+  - Freezing properties 🖐 used
-  - Computed properties
+  - Computed properties 👂 heard
-  - Instance class fields
+  - Instance class fields 🖐 used
-  - Static class fields
+  - Static class fields 🎓 known
-  - Private class fields
+  - Private class fields 🖐 used
-  - Private class methods
+  - Private class methods 🖐 used
 - Statements
   - `if` 🖐 used
   - `while` 🖐 used